The LA Farmers Market opened in 1934 and is an LA landmark, with 100 delicious food vendors!

 4. You can also pick up a unique gift.

-Kids will love Kip's Toyland or Sticker Planet.
+Find unique gifts for kids at Kip's Toyland or Sticker Planet.
 There's a dog bakery for your fur babies, a selection of curated books specifically for your coffee table, and beautiful lotions, oils and non-leaded candles.

 5. The LA Farmers Market is next door to The Grove.